tanausu-dpa/hanlert-tic/docs/Manual/inputs/atom_file.rst

    in
    `1960ZA.....49..231T <https://ui.adsabs.harvard.edu/abs/1960ZA.....49..231T/abstract>`_
    .
 If negative, the quadratic Stark contribution is computed as 10\ :sup:`6` times the absolute value of the parameter times the electron density in cm\ :sup:`-3`.
+To specify a parameter in logarithmic form, add a letter *L* as the first character in this field (in this case, only put a minus sign if the value of the logarithm is negative).

 5. Two integers that control the number of frequency nodes to be assigned to the transition.
 The first (NFT) indicates the total number of frequencies, while